-If needed, please feel free to contact The Social Work Field Office at 704-687-8616 or ssw-field@charlotte.edu.
+If needed, please feel free to contact The Social Work Practicum Office at 704-687-8616 or ssw-practicum@charlotte.edu.

 UNC Charlotte, College of Health and Human Services, currently has an existing education Affiliation Agreement with your facility.
-The terms of that Agreement, including liability insurance, blood borne pathogen training, tb screening and all other requirements set forth in that Agreement are applicable to this field experience.
+The terms of that Agreement, including liability